-Combine beaten egg and milk in a small bowl to make the egg wash.
+- Combine beaten egg and milk in a small bowl (egg wash).
 Brush the egg wash over the lattice crust and edges.
 If your oven is not ready at this point, store the assembled pie in the fridge to prevent the pie crust from disintegrating (the butter in the dough melts quickly at room temperature).

-Transfer the apple pie into a 400 F preheated oven and bake for 20 minutes until the edges of the pie start turning golden brown.
+- Transfer the apple pie into a 400 F preheated oven and bake for 20 minutes until the edges of the pie start turning golden brown.
 Reduce the oven temperature to 350F and bake for additional 40 minutes until the pie crust is golden brown.
-You might see the pie filling start to ooze out.
+You might see the pie fillings ooze out.

-Leave the apple pie in the pan at room temperature for 1 hour before serving.
+- Leave the apple pie in the pan at room temperature and allow it to cool down and set before serving (1 hour).
+You can serve it immediately if you can't wait but the filling will be more soft.
 Serve a slice of apple pie with a scoop of vanilla ice cream.

-- How long will homemade pie keep?
-This apple pie will last for up to 5 days in the refrigerator, loosely covered with foil or plastic cling wrap.
+How to store apple pie: This apple pie will last for up to 5 days in the refrigerator, loosely covered with foil or plastic cling wrap.

 How to freeze unbaked apple pie: You can freeze the entire unbaked pie to make things easier when you actually want to bake and serve this pie.
 I would recommend to initially prepare the pie in a disposable pie tin, for easier storage.
 Then, tightly wrap the unbaked pie in 3 layers of plastic wrap and then place inside a sealed freezer bag and store for up to 2 months.
 Bake directly from frozen but add an extra 5 minutes in the first baking step (so bake for 25 minutes at 400 F).